 52%

-success rate when mobilizing before permit approval
+success rate when mobilizing before developer approval

 33%

-success rate when mobilizing after deals are signed
+success rate when mobilizing after developer approval

-Our research shows that timing matters.
+Across the board, our research shows that timing matters.
 52% of counties which attempted to pass a moratorium before data center developers received approval were successful.
 Only 33% of counties which began mobilizing after data center developers already inked deals were successful.

 Moratoriums still occur in pro-business states with weak county governance.

 In some states, moratorium pushes are a last-resort choice, pursued when other means — such as lawsuits — fail.
 In Ohio, a very successful push to enact moratoriums on data center development is directly linked to the difficulty of gaining leverage via lawsuits.
-The state combines weak township zoning authority and an absence of a unified rural land-use planning framework — in some ways comparable to Texas counties — with an aggressive data center attraction policy.
-Lacking the legal tools to shape local development, communities have embraced moratoriums and bans over the more usual practice of rezoning hearings.
+The state combines weak township zoning authority and an absence of a unified rural land-use planning framework with an aggressive data center attraction policy.

-None of the dominant modes of legal action — filing challenges to approved rezoning, filing administrative permit appeals, or launching nuisance lawsuits — have gained traction in Ohio.
-Instead, the legal battleground has shifted to the legislative and ballot-initiative arena: approximately 18 municipalities enacted moratoriums or bans by early 2026, and the Ohio Attorney General's Office certified a proposed constitutional amendment to prohibit large data centers exceeding 25 MW in March 2026.
-Ohio, a rustbelt state with high unemployment and a legacy of distrust of tech corporations, seems to have created a perfect storm where citizens embrace moratoriums as their weapon of choice.
+Lacking the legal tools to shape local development, communities in Ohio have embraced moratoriums and bans over the more usual practice of rezoning hearings.
+None of the dominant modes of legal action — filing challenges to approved land rezoning, permit appeals, or nuisance lawsuits — occur in Ohio.
+Instead, the legal battleground has shifted to the legislative and ballot-initiative arena: approximately 18 municipalities enacted moratoriums or bans by early 2026, and a proposed constitutional amendment to prohibit large data centers exceeding 25 MW appeared on the March 2026 ballot.
+Ohio — a Rust Belt state with high unemployment and a legacy of distrust of tech corporations — seems to have created a perfect storm where citizens embrace moratoriums as their weapon of choice.